 5) Sleep Early

 Now, what does sleeping early has to do with saving money?
 Well, getting an adequate amount of sleep can make you feel better the next morning.
 Imagine if you are always burning the midnight oil regardless of weekdays or weekends.
 A lack of sleep can jeopardise your overall health in a long run and the last thing you need is spending money in the clinic.

 6) Walk More, Drive Less

 Are you going to buy a loaf of bread at the convenience store nearby your house?
 You can always drive if you are lazy.
 But you can save unnecessary fuel consumption by opting to walk instead.
 After all, walking is a good exercise.

 7) Forget About Owning A Car

-Okay, this is not a good advice, especially if you are living in a place where public transport is not readily available or you work far from home.
-But not choosing to own a car does work to some certain extents.
+Okay, this is not good advice, especially if you are living in a place where public transport is not readily available or you work far from home.
+But not choosing to own a car does work to a certain extent.
 If public transport is available, make use of it.
-Sure, we always heard about our local public transport always late or suffering from technical issues.
-But like it or not, public transport does save your pocket in a long run.
-Alternatively, consider carpooling with your friend or colleague regardless work or leisure.
-Even if you desperately need a car, you can always opt an e-hailing service like Grab or Uber.
+Sure, we always hear about our local public transport always being late or suffering from technical issues.
+But like it or not, public transport does save your pocket in the long run.
+Alternatively, consider carpooling with your friend or colleague regardless of work or leisure.
+Even if you desperately need a car, you can always opt for an e-hailing service like Grab.
 There are even times these e-hailing services offer discounted rates.